carlosp420/nymphalidae_diversification/MS.md

 ## Results

-### LTT plot
-LTT plots of the 1000 randomly chosen trees, along with the maximum clade credibility tree, from the posterior distribution of trees from @wahlberg2009 are shown in Fig. 1.
-This figure shows that the accumulation of lineages in Nymphalidae is congruent with a pattern of increase in diversification rate starting at around 50 MYA.
-However, it should be noted that we used a genus level phylogeny with very incomplete sampling at the species level.
-Thus, the slowdown of diversification that is apparent during the last 20 MYA is an artifact and should be interpreted very carefully.

 ### Detecting diversification shifts on the maximum clade credibility tree
 The MEDUSA analysis on the MCC tree in combination with richness data estimated